<< Yesterday

 1983 At Oakland-Alameda County Coliseum, the Rangers score 12 times in the 15th inning, making it the most runs scored by a team in extra innings.
 Texas beats the A's in the previously tied game, 16-4.

-1987 Paul Splittorff, the team's all-time leader in victories, is inducted into the Royals' Hall of Fame, along with late manager Dick Howser and infielder Cookie Rojas.
+1987 Paul Splittorff, the team's all-time leader in victories, is inducted into the Royals Hall of Fame, along with late manager Dick Howser and infielder Cookie Rojas.
 The slender southpaw was the first player selected by the franchise to appear on its major league roster.

 1987 On Dick Howser Day at Royals Stadium, the former manager, who died last month from brain cancer, is inducted into the team's Hall of Fame.
-The club honors their late former manager (1981-86) by retiring his uniform number 10, the first digits retired in the franchise's history.
+The club honors their late former manager (1981-86) by retiring his uniform number 10, the first retired in the franchise's history.

 1994 In a ceremony considered by many to be long overdue, the Indians retire the uniform number 14 worn by Hall of Famer Larry Doby, the first black to play in the American League.
 On this date exactly 47 years ago, Cleveland owner Bill Veeck purchased the 23-year-old from the Newark Eagles of the Negro National League.